nesl/varemu/README.md

 ## VarEMU Power Monitor

-* Start QEMU with a monitor socket by adding <pre> -qmp unix:qmp-sock_01,server</pre> to the command line
+* Start QEMU with a monitor socket by adding <code> -qmp unix:qmp-sock_01,server</code> to the command line
 * Start the VarEMU Python Monitor

 <pre>